pyroraptor07/interactsh-rs/README.md

 # interactsh-rs
-A Rust client for working with Interact.sh servers.
+A Rust client library for working with Interact.sh servers.